What are bunions?

 Treatment will depend on your individual circumstances, your medical history, the size and type of bunion and the symptoms it is causing.
 Conservative or surgical treatment will provide the best outcomes.

-Surgery is provided when bunion pain is not improved enough by conservative treatment.
-Usually bunion pain has developed so it stops you from keeping active and reduces quality of life.
-In some cases, surgery may be performed for cosmetic reasons.
+In some cases, bunions may require surgery for cosmetic reasons.
 Bunion surgery is safe and effective.
-At Adelaide Foot and Ankle bunion surgery is performed as day surgery by Dr Rob Hermann.
+At Adelaide Foot and Ankle bunion surgery is performed as day surgery by Dr. Rob Hermann.